-You Have Big Plans For A New Home.
-We Have Small Rates To Make It Happen.
-Save Money With Our Construction Loan Special - Special rate as low as 2.99% APR available now through 4/30/2022 - · Interest-only payments during the construction phase - · Highmark will make the first loan payment for you (up to \$250 max.) - · Quick, local decisions from people who live here too - · Excellent personal service from start to finish Apply online, call, stop by or chat with a member of our Mortgage Team.
+- Special rate as low as 2.99% APR available now - through 4/30/2022 · Interest-only payments during the construction phase - · Highmark will make the first loan payment for you (up to - · Quick, local decisions from people who live here too - · Excellent personal service from start to finish

+Apply online, call, stop by or chat with a member of our Mortgage Team.
 Or, apply for your Construction Loan online at www.highmarkfcu.com/borrow/mortgage-loans.

-CREDIT UNION 605.892.4631 APR= Current Annual Percentage Rate may change due to loan fees.
-Rates subject to change without notice.
-"Mortgage loans are subject to credit approval.
+APR= Current Annual Percentage Rate may change due to loan fees.
+Rates subject to change without notice, "Mortgage loans are subject to credit approval.
 Membership eligibility is required.
 A variety of rates and terms are available.
 Contact us for current rates.
 Highmark Credit Union is federally insured by the NCUA.
-NMLS #416700
+NMLS #416700 "WHITE THE PROPERTY OF THE PROPERT

 Sales / Installation / Service / Residential / Commercial Need a new door?
 Old door need repair?
 Call:

-Free 605-569-2397 Estimates
+Free Estimates 605-569-2397

 Belle Fourche

-🗼 Belle Fourche Beacon

-Community

-Wed.
-March 30, 2022

-A-4

 Belle Grapplers at State AAU Tourney

 Andrew Dighton

 Special to the Beacon 20 Belle Fourche wrestlers competed in Sioux Falls this past weekend amongst 1500 others from around the state looking to win a State AAU Wrestling title.

 Belle Fourche captured two of the titles with Kyra Vandenberg and Riley Dighton winning individual tittles.
-11 wrestlers earned the honor of wrestling the second day in the placing rounds.

-Bayzen Curtis was a state runner up; placing third was Lucas Tonsager; Caden Swaney placed 4th; Logan Gleason and Raelyn Harris placed 5th; Ema Leach and Riddik Randolph placed 7th; and Jeremy Merjil and Landon Swaney placed 8th.

-This was a very exciting season with our overall number of wrestlers out and a record number making to state.
-This was a first time trip to state for nine of the wrestlers and 4 of them being first year wrestlers.
+11 wrestlers earned the honor of wrestling the second day in the placing first time trip to state for nine of the wrestlers and 4 of them being first year wrestlers.
 We had kids that just picked it up right away and that were coachable, we had kids that turned a corner and got things figured out and we had kids earn what they've put so much time and dedication into this year.
 I'd like to thank all the coaches and parents we have here in Belle Fourche for a terrific season.